-The two Aegis Ashore batteries, fitted with Lockheed Martin’s LRDR system, are expected to strengthen Japanese defenses against China’s and North Korea’s growing and increasingly more sophisticated ballistic and cruise missile arsenals.
+The two Aegis Ashore batteries, fitted with a new Lockheed Martin radar based on the LRDR system, are expected to strengthen Japanese defenses against China’s and North Korea’s growing and increasingly more sophisticated ballistic and cruise missile arsenals.

 The Aegis Ashore sites will supplement Patriot batteries capable of engaging short- and medium-range ballistic missiles in their terminal phase and Aegis-equipped guided-missile destroyers, four of which are currently in service with the Japan Maritime Self-Defense Force (JMSDF).

-According to the Japanese official, the MoD selected the LRDR over Raytheon’s SPY-6 due to lower lifecycle costs and its sophisticated target discrimination capabilities, which a Lockheed Martin official defined back in 2017 as the “ability to do precise, long-distance detection and characterization of ballistic missiles.”
+According to the Japanese official, the MoD selected the LRDR-based radar over Raytheon’s SPY-6 due to lower lifecycle costs and its sophisticated target discrimination capabilities, which a Lockheed Martin official defined back in 2017 as the “ability to do precise, long-distance detection and characterization of ballistic missiles.”

 Not much is publicly known about the LRDR.
 According to the Lockheed Martin website: “LRDR is a long range radar that will provide precision metric data to improve ballistic defense discrimination and replace existing sensors in the Ballistic Missile Defense System (BMDS).”
 The radar uses proven solid-state radar technologies with proven ballistic missile defense algorithms for target selection.

-The procurement of LRDR means that the Aegis Ashore sites would be able to fire their missiles at an extended range.
+The procurement of the LRDR-based radar (perhaps a variant of Lockheed Martin’s SSR system) means that the Aegis Ashore sites would be able to fire their missiles at an extended range.
 For example, SM-3 Block IIA interceptors are estimated to have a maximum operational range of 2,500 km (1,350 miles).
 (The U.S. State Department approved a possible sale of SM-3s in January of this year.)

 The missile “is designed to destroy short- to intermediate-range ballistic missile threats.
 The SM-3 has been successfully flight tested in February when it destroyed a medium-range ballistic missile target,” I reported previously.
 “However, the missile failed another intercept test in June .”
 Another SM-3 missile test failed in January 31.